BattleDash/GeometryScript/README.md

 This project is currently a work-in-progress in my free time, and I'm currently debugging issues with the V8 JavaScript engine and embedding Node.js, as the docs are really quite bad.

+Since Visual Studio has issues mixing Filters and Folders, I'm exclusively using filters for this project, which is why the actual source structure looks a bit messy.
+Trust me, it's very neat and tidy once you load it up in VS!

 ## Examples

 TBD